 Raise your hand if the last time you attempted to decipher a poem was in a high school classroom.
-While poetry has the reputation, albeit an unfair one, of being an unapproachable art form, poems are more straightforward than you think (and you don't need any special training or education in order to appreciate them).
-In an attempt to inspire you to forgo fiction and pick up poetry the next time you're looking for a great read, we've curated a list of seven compelling collections by contemporary black poets that we think should be required reading for everyone.
-Ranging from sonnets that explore the history of American blues to incantations that will challenge your views on American womanhood, here are 21 poems to read for Black History Month and beyond.
+While poetry has the reputation (albeit an unfair one) of being an unapproachable art form, poems are more straightforward than you think (and you don't need any special training or education in order to appreciate them).
+In an attempt to inspire you to forgo fiction and pick up poetry the next time you're looking for a great read, we've curated a list of seven compelling collections by contemporary Black poets that we think should be required reading for everyone.
+Ranging from sonnets that explore the history of American blues to incantations that will challenge your views on American womanhood, here are 21 poems to read for Black History Month and beyond, organized by poet.

 The Collection: Olio by Tyehimba Jess

 Tyehimba Jess's Pulitzer Prize-winning Olio is a genre-defining poetry collection that blends sonnets with songs and narratives to delve into the lives of African-American artists during the period between the Civil War and World War I. Jess explores the history behind one of America's most beloved music genres and challenges contemporary notions of race and identity in the process.

 Must-Read Poems: "Hagar in the Wilderness," "Colonel Robert Gould Shaw," and "Blind Boone's Pianola Blues"

 The Collection: Don't Call Us Dead by Danez Smith

 Danez Smith's viral performance of "Dear White America" serves as a poignant introduction to his poetry collection, Don't Call Us Dead.
 Black, gay, gender-neutral, and HIV positive, Smith confronts race and sexuality in a manner unlike any other poet.
 His visceral lines are sure to stay with you long after you've finished reading them.